emilbayes/hack4dk-public-art/README.md

 HACK4DK - Public Art
 ====================

-> Visualisation of public art in Denmark, as bought by the Kunst Styrelsen (the Art Agency)
+> Visualisation of public art in Denmark, bought by Kunst Styrelsen (the Art Agency)

 Notes
 -----